 But in recent years, time outs have acquired critics who argue that the experience can be isolating and cause children to feel abandoned in their time of emotional crisis, leading to more power struggles instead of teaching children to regulate their emotions.
-Critics of time outs encourage “time ins” as a more nurturing alternative, in which the caregiver empathizes with the struggling child and makes him feel heard as he calms down.
+Critics of time outs encourage “time ins” as a more nurturing alternative, in which the caregiver empathizes with the struggling child and makes them feel heard as they calm down.

-Both approaches are valuable and don’t have to be at odds with one another, says David Anderson, senior director of the ADHD and Behavior Disorders Center at the Child Mind Institute.
+Both approaches are valuable and don’t have to be at odds with one another, says David Anderson, PhD, a clinical psychologist at the Child Mind Institute.
 “We want to give parents a toolbox that allows them to be both structured and nurturing.”